omarzer0/AZAudioPlayer/README.md

 </p>

 ## Features:
-  - Get All local Audio files changes (deletons, additions and updates).
+  - Get All local Audio file changes (deletions, additions, and updates).
-  - Show all Audio files, artist, albums and favourite playlist.
+  - Show all Audio files, artists, albums, and favorite playlists.
-  - Search for Audio by atist, album or audio name.
+  - Search for Audio by artist, album, or audio name.
   - Add, rename and delete custom playlists.
   - Enable skipping android directory Audio files and recordings.
-  - Sort Audio files by recently changes, artist name or audio name.
+  - Sort Audio files by recent changes, artist name, or audio name.
   - Sort Albums ascending or descending.
-  - Handle Audio playing when become noisy (when other audio plays) or when detach headphone.
+  - Handle Audio playing when become noisy (when other audio plays) or when detaching a headphone.
-  - Show notification with rewind, pause and fast forward and showing audio cover.
+  - Show notification with rewind, pause, and fast forward and show audio cover.
-  - Add Audio file to favourite, repeat all or repeat once and shuffle playing audio files order.
+  - Add an Audio file to favorite, repeat all or repeat once and shuffle the order of playing audio files.
   - Support English and Arabic languages.
   - Support Dark and Light modes.